amber0309/HSIC/README.md

 |---|---|
 |testStat  |test threshold for level alpha test|
 |thresh| test statistic|
+|p_value| p-value of a statistical test with the null hypothesis: x, y are independent

 ### Independence test result
 - If **testStat < thresh**, `x` and `y` are independent.